WuChenxu/Ruby/HeadFirstDesignPattern/SingletonPattern/README.md

 * Singleton_V1_class_variable
     - pro: easy to implement. instantiation when init, avoid the multi-thread synchronizing issue.
     - con: no lazy load, memory waste.
+* Singleton_V1_ruby_module
+    - pro: easy to use, provided by lib, robust
+    - con: